 A custom data provider connects to and fetches data from remote data sources.
 These data sources may be hosted static files, such as a CSV, remote APIs, or SQL or NoSQL databases.
 You can have one or more custom data providers in a custom data app.
-The custom data providers can adhere to two broadly defined types:
+The data loading pattern in a custom data provider adheres two broadly defined types:

 -

-Full-fetch providers are designed to pull an entire dataset from a remote data source and perform post-processing functions after all of the data have been retrieved.
+The full-fetch data loading pattern pulls data from a remote data source and performs post-processing functions after all of the data have been retrieved.
 This type of provider may be used where:

 - datasets are small and the entire dataset can be fetched